 - Research & Development : products / developments not yet for sale that have the potential to enable a more sustainable future )

 - Retail & Consumer Products & Services organizations

-Deadline: for external nominations & documentation is Midnight JUNE 15, 2015 Nominations received after that day may or may not be considered at Delta’s sole discretion.
-Nominees shall have until JULY 1st 2015 to respond to their nominations by providing the additional information required in the DETAILED NOMINATIONS form.
+Deadline: for external nominations is Canada Day.
+(July 1).
+Nominations received after that day may or may not be considered at Delta’s sole discretion.
+Nominees shall have until JULY 4th to respond to their nominations by providing the additional information required in the DETAILED NOMINATIONS form. (see the nominations tab).